callmesalmon/pearlOS/README.md

 in mind that I'm not that consistent on updating the documentation, though it becomes pretty clear on what you have to do if you just... rtfc (read the fucking code).

-## Clang

-There is an ongoing effort to switch the compiler of this project to Clang, as it is now preferred.
-It is not done yet.

 ## License